CoveAS/bring-fraktguiden-for-woocommerce/README.md

 ### Changelog

+= 1.5.7 =

+* Fixed a 500 caused by php 7.0 syntax on older php versions

 = 1.5.6 =

 * Fixed a 500 error when trying to book with bring with shipping items that were not added through checkout